NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 ### Filing Comment (JSON FHIR > XML HL7)

-Where Test Result Headers or Test Results have Observations coded as `Comment Note` referenced in `Observation.related` and `Observation.related.type` equals `has-member`, the referenced `Observation` is a Filing Comment.
+Where Test Result Headers or Test Results have Observations coded as `Comment Note`, the referenced `Observation` is a Filing Comment.
 Filing Comments are mapped to `NarrativeStatements` and inserted as components of the Test Group Header / Test Result `CompoundStatement`.

 | Mapped to (XML HL7 NarrativeStatement) | Mapped from (JSON FHIR / other source )                                                                          |